world-class/REPL/faq/README.md

 - If you want to study additional modules via a separate institution or platform, this is up to you.
 However, we would urge you to consider the time commitment of studying these additional modules.
 - You will study over 22 weeks which means you should allow 6-10 study hours per week for a module.

+### Final project

+#### Can we register 3 modules plus the final project in the last semester

+- You are only able to study for a maximum of 60 credits per session, so this would not be possible.
+You would need to study for two modules and the final project.

+#### Is the final project done in a team or individually

+- This will consist of an **individual** project.

 ---

+## Coursera

+### Do we still get access to the module resources once the module is complete

+- Yes.
+You will not be able to access graded coursework items to review past submissions, but you can still access the videos in each week of the **Overview**, the **Grades** page, your **Notes** if any, extra **Resources** if any as well as the **Discussion Forums**.

+### Is there a way to remove old courses from the "In Progress" tab on the home page of the programme on Coursera

+- No. The "Orientation module" is always there because it contains updated information that's still relevant.
+As for past modules you may have completed, they will disappear once the university has taken care of all the grading necessary after a while.
+- Instead of accessing the home page listing all your current modules, students recommend bookmarking the links to the module.
+You can also make use of _"custom search engines"_ and _"bookmark keywords"_ on all major web browsers: simply search for those features if you're interested.

+### Modules involving mathematics

+#### Why am I seeing weird symbols in the questions from the quizzes

+- For instance, for a question about predicate logic, you might see something like `p \(\lor \neg \)q` as part of the question.
+This is a mathematical expression that has not been rendered properly and/or not rendered yet. **Solution:** Refresh the page to see the proper notation appear, i.e. `p V ¬q` in this example.

+---

-## Programme Regulations
+## Programme regulations

-This (intentionally short!) section is dedicated to the general questions that are answered well in the programme regulations. **It is no substitute for reading [the programme regulations](https://london.ac.uk/sites/default/files/regulations/progregs-computer-science-2020-21.pdf) in details**. :book:
+This (intentionally short!) section serves as a reminder to read [the programme regulations](https://london.ac.uk/sites/default/files/regulations/progregs-computer-science-2020-21.pdf) in details :book:, which answers general questions well enough.

+Some of the questions that can be answered by reading the programme regulations:

-### How much do I need to pass module X
+- How much do I need to pass module X? (**answer:** 40%)

-- The pass mark for any element of assessment is 40%.
+- I am a PBA (Performance-Based Admission) student, what does that mean?

-### I am taking module X, what type is it?
-Does it have a written exam
+- I am taking module X, what type is it?
+Does it have a written exam?

-- See Appendix B.

-### What do we learn in module X?
-Do we ever study X

-- See Appendix B.

-### What specializations are available

-- See Appendix A.

-### More questions that can be answered by reading the programme regulations

 - What are the registration and progression rules?
-- I am a PBA (Performance-Based Admission) student, what does that mean?
+- What do we learn in module X?
+Do we ever study X?
+- What happens when I defer an assessment?
 - What is RPL?
-- What happens when I defer an assessment?
+- What specializations are available?

 ---

-## Important Dates, Deadlines & Events
+## Important dates, deadlines and events

 ### When are the exams/When does the semester start/What is the registration deadline